hexaxsoftwares/houx.js/README.md

 ### **Style and class guide**

 Styling and class management is such a complex task that changes on daily basis.
-Pixel provides you with easy and reusable semantics that helps you create your widget with ease, no matter your project requirements or size.
+Hexax provides you with easy and reusable semantics that helps you create your widget with ease, no matter your project requirements or size.

 ##### **styleSheet: Scoping css**

-Pixel provides you with a styleSheet option for defining styles for a widget.
+Hexax provides you with a styleSheet option for defining styles for a widget.

 Styles defined here are scoped to the widget template only by default.
 The styleSheet option is passed the String multline literal as template option.